 Although it is best known for its beautiful array of flower stalls selling flowers grown in Provençe, there are many other stalls laden with fresh fruit and vegetables as well as spices and glazed fruit including figs, ginger, and tangerines.

 If you are feeling hungry there are wagons selling popular local delicacies such as La Socca.
 This typical dish from the French Riviera is a delicious chickpea flour pancake, cooked in a wood stove on a copper pan.

 Discover the Monastère de Cimiez

-On the hillsides of Nice, just outside de center of town, the Cimiez monastery and its fabulous garden is a true surprise.
+On the hillsides of Nice, just outside the de center of town, the Cimiez monastery and its fabulous garden are a true surprise.
 Over here, it is also possible to visit the Church of Our Lady of the Assumption and the Franciscan Museum.

 The monastery is situated towards the north of the Old Town, and it was founded by the Benedictines in the 800s.

 The approach to the monastery is better made along the Boulevard de Cimiez which is fringed by elegant nineteenth-century century mansions.

 The monastery is best known for its beautiful gardens with geometrically shaped lawns edged by vibrant flowerbeds.
 The gardens date from the sixteenth century and were made by the monks as a vegetable garden.
 The view over Nice and the sea stretching on the horizon is spectacular from the terrace of the Monastery.

 A morning stroll in the Old Port of Nice, the Vieux Port, is fun as it is really bustling and alive.